GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2022-12-02-Telperion.md

 title: "Workshop and herbaceous sampling in South Africa - December 2022"
 layout: splash
 ---
-## Workshop and herbaceous sampling in Mpumalanga - December 2022
+## Workshop and herbaceous sampling in South Africa - December 2022

 As the herbaceous layer came into flower, we held a GGG workshop to brainstorm our future research and sample species composition at the Telperion Nature Reserve in Mpumalanga, South Africa.